 It’s literally impossible to harness that kind of viral power right now (because One Direction is literally dead and no one at that level is looking for fics right now) unless you are in the biggest tween market, which has to be something like BTS’s fanbase.
 There are probably viral fics going around the BTS internet corner.
 And it’s probably multi-lingual!
 But I’m not part of that fan group right now.

 I was right.
-There are not only viral fanfictions within the BTS fandom (Billboard.com wrote an article about the viral BTS horror fic Outcast), but some of the most popular BTS YouTube videos are tutorial-like lyric videos where viewers learn which member is singing the song, what the Korean characters are, and how to pronounce the Korean words.
+There are viral fanfictions within the BTS fandom (Billboard.com wrote an article about the viral BTS horror fic Outcast), and the BTS tags are plenty on AO3.
 I shouldn’t be in awe that this fandom is powerful, but I truly I am surprised that I feel as if these fandom tendencies resonate with me because I knew this life when I was a One Direction fan.

-I’m trying to incorporate what it means to be an online stan in my professional career.
+I’m trying to incorporate what it means to be an online stan in my career.
 Of course there is an influencer industry that turned Instagram into a full-time career, but stan Twitter is so equally powerful and almost untouched by corporate entities at the core.
-Mostly it’s because when fans are really young they don’t have the financial opportunities to buy into a fandom experience, so they make their own for free (the Korean tutorial YouTube videos).
+Mostly it’s because fans build their own fandom experience when the official movement is lacking, so they make their own now (beautiful Esty merch, trading photocards, etc.).

 I’m late to this BTS party.
 According to Spotify, I’m seven years late.
 I’m sorry.
 I’m sorry I didn’t join ARMY or recognize that their stan power is parallel to the One Direction movement that I was part of in the 2010s.
 But that’s the beauty of stan culture.
 No one forces you into stan life.
 It hits you like a cheesy rom-com moment and time slows down.
 You begin to see something you were missing.
 I recognize that BTS’s model for fan culture is one million times more structured than One Direction’s was, and I invite it into my life.